-You are not required to keep a copy of the reports you make to FINTRAC (other than the suspicious transaction report as explained in subsection 3.4), but you may choose to do so.
-It is recommended that you keep the information that FINTRAC sends you in the acknowledgement message about each report
+You are not required to keep a copy of the reports you make to FINTRAC (other than the suspicious transaction report, as explained in subsection 3.9 and the casino disbursement report, as explained in subsection 3.8), but you may choose to do so.
+It is recommended that you keep the information that FINTRAC sends you in the acknowledgement message about each report processed.
+This provides the date and time the report was received along with its identification number.